mxashlynn/Parquet/Documentation/Parquet_API.md

 This method has no parameters.

-<a name='M-ParquetClassLibrary-Parquets-ParquetStack-op_Equality-ParquetClassLibrary-Parquets-ParquetStack,ParquetClassLibrary-Parquets-ParquetStack-'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPack-op_Equality-ParquetClassLibrary-Parquets-ParquetPack,ParquetClassLibrary-Parquets-ParquetPack-'></a>
 ### op_Equality(inStack1,inStack2) `method`

 ##### Summary

-Determines whether a specified instance of [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack') is equal to another specified instance of [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack').
+Determines whether a specified instance of [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack') is equal to another specified instance of [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack').

 ##### Returns